saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 11. **Engage with AI:** You can now ask questions about the video, its comments, the pre-generated community answers, or related topics.
 The AI will use all available context and your chosen persona/length preferences to provide informed answers, including clickable Markdown links.
 12. **Download PDF Report:** To save or share the report, click the "Download Report PDF" button.
 A PDF file will be generated and downloaded to your device, featuring a branded header and including the community Q&A section.
 13. **Explore the Analysis Library:** Navigate to the "Analysis Library" from the header.
 Here, you can browse all past video analyses, search by video title, creator, or keywords.
-14. **Use Library Copilot:** On both the "Analysis Library" and "My Analyses" pages, click the "Library Copilot" button to open an AI chat that helps you find specific analyses from your collection, providing direct links to the blog posts.
+14. **Use Library Copilot:** On both the "Analysis Library" and "My Analyses" pages, click the "Library Copilot" button to open an AI chat that helps you find specific analyses from your collection, providing direct links to the blog posts. **It will also suggest new, related analysis topics or video ideas based on your query and the existing library content.**
 15. **Chat from Library (New!):** From a blog post detail page, click the "Chat with AI" button to seamlessly open the **pop-up chat dialog** with the blog post's context pre-loaded, ready for conversation.
 You can also use the **"Go to Video Analysis" button** to view the full report first.
 16. **Toggle Theme:** Use the moon/sun icon in the header to switch between light and dark modes.